 How do I know if ABA programming is the best thing for my child?

 There is a substantial amount of research that ABA is the gold standard treatment for children with autism.
 ABA is endorsed by a wide array of national organizations devoted to evaluating the best treatments.
 If you have not had or have had a negative ABA experience, contact us and we would be happy to discuss options for your family.

 Why does my child need so many hours of programming?

-Implementing ABA programming over many hours has shown to lead to the best outcomes.
+Implementing ABA therapy and programming over many hours has shown to lead to the best outcomes.
 Studies have looked at ABA programming for 25-40 hours a week compared to eclectic programming for the same amount of time and found that the ABA programming was superior in producing cognitive and academic gains.

 Do you work with children that do not have autism?

 We work with children and adults with a wide array of challenges.
 Because of the decades of experience across our behavior analysts, we have worked with children with learning disabilities, social and emotional disorders, developmental disabilities, physical disabilities, hearing and vision disabilities, brain injury, chromosomal abnormalities, genetic disorders, behavioral disorders, that are twice exceptional, and without any disability or disorder.